Updated August 4th, 2022

 6. And yes, increase your predictable monthly income

-The regularly scheduled membership payments that you receive each month help you grow your consistent and predictable income.
+The regularly scheduled membership payments you receive each month help you grow your consistent and predictable income.
 This is typically the first benefit of massage memberships people think of, but there’s a reason we placed it last.
 Building engagement with your clients and having their best interests at the forefront of your business model will ultimately separate you from Big Box Massage.
 It is your greatest asset and superpower.
 That said, you’ll love how building your predictable income through a membership program gives you the peace of mind that comes from knowing when and how much you’re getting paid each month.

 - Author: Amber Ludeman